KooperL/marketo-developer.en/help/soap-api/getchannels.md

 ---
-title: "getChannels"
+title: getChannels
 feature: SOAP
-description: "getChannels SOAP calls"
+description: getChannels SOAP calls
+exl-id: bcaef85b-154b-4571-ad24-07a36707a6ef
 ---
 # getChannels

 This function retrieves the following information about a channel set up in Marketo: